radar/ryanbigg.com/_posts/2018-03-07-hiring-juniors.md

 title: Hiring Juniors (RubyConf AU Talk)
 ---

-_This is the transcript for a talk that I gave at RubyConf AU in March 2018.
-Video will be uploaded soon-ish_.
+_This is the transcript for a talk that I gave at RubyConf AU in March 2018._

+The video is up!
+You can [watch it here](https://www.youtube.com/watch?v=aD6dci9rLXM).

 [Slides are on Speakerdeck](https://speakerdeck.com/radar/hiring-juniors-1)